 The second problem is that of calendar time.
 If you run an agile process then the actual development work will probably not be made until next sprint.
 This means that the business analyst cannot test the new functionality until long after it was conceived.
 Not a particularly quick feedback loop.

-With DSM and an automated build process, the business analyst could simply change the specification and directly see the result.
-How soon, depends on the capacity of your build process, but much sooner than otherwise.
+With declarative models and an automated build process, the business analyst could simply change the specification and directly see the result.
+How soon, depends on the capacity of your build process.